MrYsLab/python_banyan/docs/one_gpio_demos.md

 The bls command starts the Banyan Launcher server, and the -f option instructs bls to load the tk_e.csv specification file.

-You should see a tkinter window for the ESP-8266 appear.
+You should see a Tkinter window for the ESP-8266 appear.

 <img align="center" src="../images/tk_inter_demo.png">